DolibarrLabs/dolibase/README.md

 ```

 **Explanation:**
-- `admin/setup.php` and `admin/about.php` contains module settings & author informations (they can only be consulted by an administrator).
+- `admin/setup.php` and `admin/about.php` contains the module settings & the author informations (they can only be consulted by an administrator).
 - `core/modules/modMyModule.class.php` is the module main configuration file or class, it contains all the informations about the module: name, description, menus, user permissions, etc..
-In dolibase, this is a bit different, some of the module configuration are set in the `config.php` file in a way to allow reusing them in other parts of the module.
+In dolibase, this is a bit different, the module main configuration is set in the `config.php` file in a way to allow reusing it in other parts of the module.
 - `core/boxes/mywidget.php` is a module widget that can be displayed in the dashboard of Dolibarr.
-- `core/triggers` contains [trigger](https://wiki.dolibarr.org/index.php/Triggers) files that allows you to execute personalized code after a Dolibarr event.
+- `core/triggers` contains [trigger](https://wiki.dolibarr.org/index.php/Triggers) files that allows you to execute personalized code after a dolibarr event.
-- `class` folder may contains your objects class & functions, sql queries, etc..
+- `class` folder may contain your objects class & functions, sql queries, etc..
 It's a kind of model(s) container if you're familiar with the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture.
 - `dolibase` folder contains all the code & logic of dolibase.
 - `img` is a folder for your images (note that module's picture should start with the `object_` prefix).
 - `langs` folder contains all the translations related to your module.